WizardingMuggle/ISDL_AdmissionManagement/README.md

 # Student-Admission-Frontend

-A complete student admissions module that simulates rounds of allotment based on the choices made by the individual applicants.
+A complete student admissions module that simulates rounds of allotment based on the choices made by the individual applicants during the Filling of Admission form

 ### Technologies:
-Frontend: React, Bootstrap
+Frontend: JavaScript ,React, Bootstrap

-Backend: Node, Express
+Backend: NodeJS, Express

-Database: Postgres
+Database: Postgres and Use of TablePlus

 Deployment: https://student-admissions-lnmiit.up.railway.app

-### Note:
-Deployment subject to discontinue from Aug 1 2023 due to Railway pulling plug on the free tier.
-Slow claps Railway.
+Deployment for the following is done on the Vercel